Common Questions

 How do I find a Collaborative attorney for my spouse?

-You can either ask for recommendations from the Collaborative lawyer with whom you are working, or direct your spouse to the website of the South Carolina Academy of Collaborative Professionals at
+You can either ask for recommendations from the Collaborative lawyer with whom you are working or direct your spouse to this website.

 Can Collaborative Law be used after a divorce has been filed?